Best TomTom Running GPS Watches Compared & Reviewed

 This is the budget version of the Runner 3 range and represents value for money against the more premium offerings.

-Even though being a basic model, the watch is laden with useful features, allowing measurement and tracking of progress in many ways.
+As with the other Runner 3 models the watch is laden with useful features, allowing measurement and tracking of progress in many ways

 As with the other modern TomTom models, everything here works very well and is simple to implement.

 Again, like the other models, this looks great.
-The design remains on point, being understated and subtle, offering two sizes of strap.
+The design remains on point, being understated and subtle, offering two different strap sizes.

-As with the Runner 3 the watch is laden with useful features, allowing measurement and tracking of progress in many ways.
+The watch incorporates a wealth of useful features, allowing measurement and tracking of progress in many ways

 The ease and function of everything here, as with all Spark 3 versions, is very good, and the added pulse functionality is very easy to manage and understand.